 Is Investment-Cash Flow Sensitivity (hereafter ICFS) higher for financial constrained or unconstrained firms?
 This is the same as asking whether or not is high ICFS a good measure of the presence of firm's financing constraints.
 Fazzari et al. (1988), investigate the impact of cashflow sensitivities on investment by classifying firms according to their dividend policy.
 The reason for this classification lies on the argument that "firms might pay low dividends [because] they require investment finance that exceeds their internal cash flow and retain all of the lowcost internal funds they can generate".
-Using a pooled regression of investment/capital stock on the cash-flow/capital stock ratio, estimated Q (controls for investment opportunities) and dummies for each firm and year, upon a sample consisting of 422 USA firms (1970-1984), they found that the coefficient of cash-flow for the low-dividend group is higher and statistically different than the coefficient for the high-dividend group.
+Using a pooled regression of investment/capital stock on the cash-flow/capital stock ratio, estimated Q (controls for investment opportunities)2 and dummies for each firm and year, upon a sample consisting of 422 USA firms (1970-1984), they found that the coefficient of cash-flow for the low-dividend group is higher and statistically different than the coefficient for the high-dividend group.
 This suggests that low-dividend firms invest more of their extra cash-flow than high-dividend firms.
 Building on this study, a large body of literature investigates the presence and the impact of financing constraints through ICFS.
 Carpenter et al. (1998), who compare three measures of financial constraints (cash-flow sensitivity, cash stocks and coverage ratio), find evidence confirming cash-flow as the preferred variable to test for the presence of financing constraints.
-Chapman et al. (1996) also find, for Australian firms, that investment is less sensitive to cash-flow when firms are financially unconstrained, while Bo et al. (2003), for a sample of Dutch listed firms, find that riskier firms face more severe financial constraints and argue that ICFS is a good proxy for financial constraints if "firms are classified by the degree of uncertainty they face and if the uncertainty originates from cost uncertainty".
-In an interesting perspective, Almeida et al. (2004) propose the "propensity of firms to save cash out of cash-flows" (cash-flow sensitivity of cash; hereafter ACW) as a proxy for liquidity constraints, because only constrained firms will manage liquidity to maximise their value.
-They test if financially constrained firms exhibit high cash-flow sensitivities, while unconstrained firms do not.
-Results for 4/5 classification schemes for constrained/unconstrained firms confirm their hypothesis.
-Only for the classification based on Kaplan and Zingales (1997), do the results differ.
+Chapman et al. (1996) also find, for Australian firms, that investment is less sensitive to cash-flow when firms are financially

+1 Firms that pay low dividends are classified as financially constrained, while high-dividend firms are classified as unconstrained.